splunk-soar-connectors/slackbot/README.md

 summary\.total\_objects\_successful | numeric |

 ## action: 'on poll'
-Start SlackBot and make health checks to it
+Start Slackbot and make health checks to it

 Type: **ingest**
 Read only: **True**

 Enabling ingestion causes the on poll action to be called every polling interval \(configured in ingestion settings\)\.
-The on poll action will check if SlackBot is running; if it is not, the action will start it\.
+The on poll action will check if Slackbot is running; if it is not, the action will start it\.
 No new containers or artifacts will be created by this action\.

 #### Action Parameters
 PARAMETER | REQUIRED | DESCRIPTION | TYPE | CONTAINS